 This socket is a 100BaseT/10BaseT port, used for audio transmission over IP and/or for remote controlling the unit.
 This RJ45 socket is devised for a normal "straight" cable to an Ethernet hub or switch.
-The two integrated LEDs show the presence (green LED) and activity (yellow LED) of the network.
+The two integrated LEDs show the presence and activity of the network (green LED) and the interface mode: half-duplex (yellow LED off) or full-duplex (yellow LED on).